There is nothing quite as quintessentially Kiwi as bringing together communities through sport.

 + Control operational costs by pooling resources

-There are a number of models that are useful in utilising to deliver projects.
-Some include,
+There are a number of funding models that are used to deliver community leisure projects.
+Often a combination of these models is seen to achieve greatest success; Models include,

 + External Funding